VinzenzKlass/anaplan-sdk/docs/guides/logging.md

-If you need visibility of the internal behaviour of `anaplan_sdk`, you can use the built-in logging module. `anaplan_sdk` will log network requests, retries, as well as information about internal functionalities.
+If you need visibility of the internal behaviour of `anaplan_sdk`, you can use the built-in logging module. `anaplan_sdk` will log network errors, retries, as well as information about internal functionalities.

 Consider this example: